MS22-Git/Data1202Assignment/README.md

 ```

 ## Explanation
 We are going to perform these codes in order to get 1000 rows output.
 First of all, we created a function with the parameters and then we loaded the data from first row to last with givenn codes in the python file.
-Then, we count the value as df1
+Then, we count the value as df1.
+Then, we loaded the top 1000 rows from the dataset using the a python function which is given in the python file.
+We also loaded the data to a database table.
+So, we needed a connection to database and for that, we created an engine.
+As a result, we were able to load the data to a database table.

+## Author
+Mohammedmusael Shaikh

+## Acknowledgement
+The code which we used in python file have been taken from Assignment #4 of DATA1202.